MoniMurray/piano-teacher/README.md

 ## Testing

-During coding and while ensuring the page was responsive, I had some issues with margin size interfering with element appearance on the page.
-I used DevTools to source and fix the problem.
+During coding and while ensuring the page was responsive, I had some issues with margin size interfering with element appearances on the page.
+I used DevTools to source and fix the problem as it arose.

+Including a Hamburger drop-down navigation menu took some addition upskilling, and styling the hamburger and it's drop-down menu took time to perfect.
+I initially used another of my repositories to work on coding the navigation bar, following instructions from codepen.io, before bringing the code into my Project to fine tune within the pages of my site.

 <!-- In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.